La Spinalba: Act 2

+Dianora describes Arsenio's madness to Elisa and Vespina: the loss of his daughter has led him to go away with only some food wrapped in a handkerchief.
+She asks Elisa to convince Arsenio that Spinalba will return soon.
+Aria (Dianora): "Tu'l consola, tu l'invola del sentier".
+Elisa asks Vespina to help, but she has nothing to say.

 Leandro and Ippolito challenge each other to a duel over Elisa, but she appears and calms them down.
 Aria (Elisa): "Sia ver che si desti frà voi tal cimento?".
 Ippolito departs.
 Aria (Ippolito): "Volle talor per gioco".
 Togno joins Leandro and tries to tell him that Arsenio is coming, but Leandro ignores him and goes away.
-Aria (Leandro): "Detesto il momento, in cui la mirai".Arsenio, increasingly upset, confuses Togno with Charon, the mythological boatman who transports the souls of the dead across the Styx.
+Aria (Leandro): "Detesto il momento, in cui la mirai".

+Arsenio, increasingly upset, confuses Togno with Charon, the mythological boatman who transports the souls of the dead across the Styx.
 He goes off to dress for the journey, first drawing a magic circle around Togno to stop him running away - if he does, he will be pursued by demons.
 Aria (Arsenio): "Re di Cocito, grave e severo".
 Togno, mesmerised, thinks that Vespina, who now arrives, is one of the Furies.
 Aria and recitative (Togno and Vespina): "Và sprofonda nell'inferno".
 He asks her to help him to escape from the circle, but she makes fun of him.
 However, she takes pity on him, and they arrange to meet in the garden in the evening.